-Starting your educational journey shouldn't feel like solving a complex puzzle.
+Starting your educational journey should not feel like solving a complex puzzle.
 When it comes to education loans, understanding the principal amount is your first step toward making smart financial decisions.
-This guide breaks down everything you need to know about principal amounts in simple, digestible terms.
-Let's turn loan confusion into loan confidence!
+This guide breaks down everything you need to know about principal amounts in plain, easy terms.

 What is Principal Amount?

-The principal amount is the actual money you borrow from a bank or financial institution to fund your education.
-Think of it as the foundation of your loan - it's the original sum before any interest is added.
+The principal amount is the actual sum of money you borrow from a bank or financial institution to fund your education.
+Think of it as the foundation of your loan — the original amount before any interest is added.

 - Tuition fees for your course